0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/staking.md

 One can run the following query commands from the stake module:

-* `current-validator-set` - Query all validators which are currently active in validator set
+* `current-validator-set` - Query all validators that are currently active in the validators' set
 * `signer` - Query validator info for given validator address
 * `validator` - Query validator info for a given validator id
 * `validator-status` - Query validator status for given validator address